 Cross-Disciplinary Collaboration

-innovative individuals often excel in cross-disciplinary collaboration.
+Innovative individuals often excel in cross-disciplinary collaboration.
 Organizations can foster interdisciplinary teamwork by identifying individuals with high potential.
 This leads to more well-rounded and innovative solutions.
 Creativity testing can promote diverse perspectives and leadership development within teams and organizations by recognizing and valuing different forms of expression and thinking.

 Ingenuity Enhancement